• Skip to primary navigation

 Compiled by the Road Trip Manitoba team

-Last updated on February 19, 2023
+Last updated on August 21, 2024

 It should come as no surprise that those of us at Road Trip Manitoba love this province with all our hearts.
 Why?
 Because there are just so many things to do in Manitoba!
-From our 100,000 lakes to our diverse culinary scene to our incredible museums to our hiking trails, we could go on and on about just how much there is to do in the province.
+From the 100,000 lakes to the diverse culinary scene, the incredible museums and the challenging hiking trails, we could go on and on about just how much there is to do in this province.
 Trust us, it was difficult to cut it down to just this list, and we’re sure to keep adding to it!
 As it stands, we have over 120 things for you to choose from.
+So consider this your ultimate guide of things to do in Manitoba.

 Land Acknowledgements